We enjoy cooking as a family and eating our meals at the bar of our kitchen’s central island

 An ideal layout for family requirements

-Working as a nutritionist, Jessica takes the time to cook fresh products.
+Working as a nutritionist, the owner takes the time to cook fresh products.
 A generous worktop surface was therefore required, as well as a large integrated fridge.
 Food cupboards were important too, for maximum storage space in the kitchen.

 No problem: the designer covered every base, with a 30 cm-wide sliding unit next to a tall unit, and internal drawers designed to suit her individual storage habits.